Department code: MZLU

 With 3.8 million databased specimens and with a large number remaining to be registered, the entomological collections are one of the largest in the Nordic countries, and they are very important both nationally and internationally.
 The collections include among other things the second oldest insect collection in the world, donated by Kilian Stobaeus in 1735.

-The collections contain all kinds of insects, from the smallest parasitic wasps, less than 1 millimetre in length, to the largest insects – for example, moths with a wingspan that extends over 30 centimeters.
+The collections contain all kinds of insects, from the smallest parasitic wasps, less than 1 millimetre in length, to the largest insects – for example, moths with a wingspan that extends over 30 centimetres.
 The material is mainly from Sweden but comprises insects from all over the world, including extensive material from South Africa and Sri Lanka.
 The collections are the result of donations, scientific expeditions, collections by museum staff, and purchases.

 They include a main collection, where the majority of the specimens are kept; historic collections, mainly from the 19th century; a wet collection, including a lot of unidentified material preserved in alcohol; a slide collection; a reference collection with identified Swedish specimens; and a type collection that includes the original reference specimens for described species.